Joaquim José Inácio, Viscount of Inhaúma

 Joaquim José Inácio, Viscount of Inhaúma ([iɲaˈũmɐ]; 1 August 1808 – 8 March 1869), was a naval officer, politician and monarchist of the Empire of Brazil.
 He was born in the Kingdom of Portugal, and his family moved to Brazil two years later.
 After Brazilian independence in 1822, Inhaúma enlisted in the Brazilian navy.
 Early in his career during the latter half of the 1820s, he participated in the subduing of secessionist rebellions: first the Confederation of the Equator, and then the Cisplatine War, which precipitated a long international armed conflict with the United Provinces of the Río de la Plata.

-Throughout the chaos that characterized the years when Emperor Dom Pedro II was a minor, Inhaúma remained loyal to the government.
+Throughout the chaos that characterized the years when Emperor Pedro II was a minor, Inhaúma remained loyal to the government.
 He helped quell a military mutiny in 1831 and was involved in suppressing some of the other rebellions that erupted during that troubled period.
 He saw action in the Sabinada between 1837 and 1838, followed by the Ragamuffin War from 1840 until 1844.
 In 1849, after spending two years in Great Britain, Inhaúma was given command of the fleet that was instrumental in subduing the Praieira revolt, the last rebellion in imperial Brazil.

 During the 1850s, Inhaúma held a series of bureaucratic positions.
 He entered politics in 1861 as a member of the Conservative Party.
 He became a cabinet member and was given the position of navy minister.
 Inhaúma also became the first person to hold the Ministry of Agriculture portfolio, albeit briefly.
 The first professional firefighter corps in Brazil was formed during his tenure as agriculture minister.
 In late 1866, Inhaúma was appointed commander-in-chief of the fleet engaged in the Paraguayan War.
 During the fighting, he achieved the rank of admiral, the highest in the Brazilian armada.
 He was also awarded a noble title, eventually being raised from baron to viscount.
 In 1868, he was elected to the national legislature's lower house, but never assumed office.

 Although he successfully prosecuted his operations in the war against Paraguay, Inhaúma's leadership was encumbered by his hesitating and procrastinating behavior.
 While in command in the war zone, he became mentally exhausted and contracted an unknown disease.
 Seriously ill, Inhaúma returned to the national capital in early 1869 and died shortly thereafter.
 Although historical works have not given much coverage to Inhaúma, some historians regard him among the greatest of the Brazilian navy officers.